sqshq/json-test-plugin/README.md

 # json-test-plugin

 <!-- Plugin description -->
-Allows to run/debug bazel tests defined via json files.
+IntelliJ IDEA plugin that allows to run/debug bazel tests defined as json files.
 Relies on the existing bazel test Run Configuration that should be saved as `Bazel Test Template`.
 <!-- Plugin description end -->

 Test files should adhere the following structure: